Gajra Bevel Gears Ltd.

-During the year your company has not transferred any amount to the General Reserves.(Previous year Nil)
+During the year your company has not transferred any amount to the General Reserves.(Previous year Nil).

-The Company has not accepted deposit from the public falling within the ambit ofsection 73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits)Rules 2014 and there were no deposits remaining unclaimed as on 31stMarch2017.
+The Company has not accepted deposit from the public falling within the ambit ofsection 73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits)Rules 2014 and there were no deposits remaining unclaimed as on 31'lMarch2018.
 Further the Company has not accepted any deposit or loans in contravention of theprovisions of the Chapter V of the Companies Act 2013 and the Rules made there under.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Your company has not provided any loans advances given nor provided any guarantee orsecurities to any other persons or body corporate during the financial year under reviewpursuant to the Section 186 of the Companies Act 2013.
 However your company has madeinvestments which are as under:

 OVERALL REVIEW AND FUTURE PROSPECTS

-The Company had no manufacturing/business activity during the year ended on 31stMarch2017.
-The management of the Company continued in making efforts for rehabilitation of theCompany and in course of that so far succeeded in the settlement of dues of SBI IFCIIDBI and MPSIDC with the financial support of the strategic investors M/s Abhimanyu AgroPvt.
+The Company had no manufacturing/business activity during the year ended on 31slMarch2018.
+The management of the Company continued in making efforts for rehabilitation of theCompany and in course of that so far succeeded in the settlement of dues of SBI IFCIIDBI and MPS1DC with the financial support of the strategic investors M/s Abhimanyu AgroPvt.
 Ltd. and M/s Rani Agro Pvt.
 Ltd. The settlement of the dues of M.P.
 FinancialCorporation is still pending for which suitable efforts are being made.
 The management ofthe Company is making best of their efforts to restore the manufacturing activity of theCompany as early as possible.

 FINANCIAL REVIEW AND STATUS OF SICKNESS

-Since the Company is not having manufacturing activities and it is a sick company theCompany has appointed minimum staff and officers as required to comply with the provisionsof the Companies Act 2013 as well as SEBI (LODR) Regulations 2015 like CompanySecretary Chief Financial Officer etc.
+Since the Company is not having manufacturing activities and it is a sick company theCompany has no staff as such except the officers as required to comply with the provisionsof the Companies Act 2013 as well as SEBI (LODR) Regulations 2015 like CompanySecretary Chief Financial Officer and CEO etc.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-As per the requirement of the Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 (Act) and Rules made there under your companyhas constituted Internal Complaints Committees (ICC).
-Statement showing the numberof complaints filed during the financial year and the number of complaints pending as on theend of the financial year is shown as under:
+As per the requirement of the Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 (Act) and Rules made thereunder yourcompany has constituted Internal Complaints Committees (ICC).
+Statement showing the numberof complaints filed during the financial year and the number of complaints pending as onthe end of the financial year is shown as under: